GauravSinghdev/todo-app/README.md

-This project contains a simpple Todo Application (Still need more progress in it)
+This project contains a simpple Todo Application (still need more progress in it)